SB-GLOBAL-SE/XRAYtoScale/README.md

 # POC Script for XRay to Zephyr Scale Cloud-to-Cloud Migrations

 The POC script is designed to highlight possibilities, it is not a production-ready script.
-The POC script is designed specifically for Cloud-to-Cloud migrations.
+The POC script is designed specifically for Cloud-to-Cloud migrations, on the same instance.
 However, it can also be adapted to support migrations from XRay to Zephyr Scale in Data Center-to-Data Center or Data Center-to-Cloud environments.

 <!-- TOC -->